zuil7/Aqarland/Pods/IQKeyboardManager/README.md

 IQKeyboardManager
 ==========================

-Often while developing an app, We ran into an issues where the iPhone UIKeyboard slide up and cover the `UITextField/UITextView`.
+Often while developing an app, We ran into an issues where the iPhone UIKeyboard slide up and cover the `UITextField/UITextView`. `IQKeyboardManager` allows you to prevent issues of the keyboard sliding up and covering a text field without needing you to enter any code.
+One of the Speciality of this Library is `It Works Automatically`. `ZERO LINE OF CODE`, `No More imports`, `No More Subclasses`, `No More Manual Work`.
+To use `IQKeyboardManager` you simply need to add the framework to your project or add the source files to your project.

+`IQKeyboardManager` works on all orientations, and with the toolbar.
+There are also nice optional features allowing you to customize the distance from the text field, add the next/previous done button as a keyboard UIToolbar, play sounds when the user navigations through the form and more.

 ## Screen Shot
 [![image](./KeyboardTextFieldDemo/Screenshot/IQKeyboardManagerScreenshot.png)](http://youtu.be/6nhLw6hju2A)